top of page

 That often means:

-• Sharpening your narrative and positioning
+• sharpening your narrative and positioning

-• Simplifying key messages for different audiences and markets
+• simplifying key messages for different audiences and markets

-• Aligning PR and communications with marketing, sales and business plans
+• aligning PR and communications with marketing, sales and business plans

-• Making choices about where to focus – markets, sectors, products, issues and themes
+• making choices about where to focus – markets, sectors, products, issues and themes

 I work with CMOs and senior teams to define or refine this story, stress‑test it against what is happening in your markets and turn it into compelling, practical messaging and content that supports your reputation across channels.